Bagby Hot Springs Explained

 Facilities

-Prior to the closure, Bagby Hot Springs were open 8AM to 10PM daily with a $5 per person fee to soak.
-Visitors could buy a bracelet with cash in the parking lot or pay with cash or credit/debit card in the store at the Ripplebrook Ranger Station.
+There is a $5/person fee to soak.
+Visitors buy a bracelet with cash in the parking lot or pay with cash or credit/debit card in the store at the Ripplebrook Ranger Station.
 Camping is not permitted at the hot springs or along the trail to Bagby.
 Alcohol is prohibited at the site.
-Nudity is allowed only in the private baths, not in the open areas around the bathhouses.
+Nudity is allowed only in the bath houses, not along the trail or other open areas.
 Local law enforcement officers periodically visit Bagby to ensure a positive atmosphere at the springs.
-The waiting time for a soaking tub varies depends on the number of people visiting the springs at a given time.
+The waiting time for a soaking tub varies depending on the number of people visiting the springs at a given time.
 Summer weekends and holidays can be quite busy.There are three bath houses at the site.
-The main bathhouse has five cedar log tubs each in a private room.
+The main bathhouse had five cedar log tubs each in a private room.
+However, this house is closed for safety reasons and is planned to be demolished and replaced.
 The lower bathhouse has three small two-person Japanese-style yellow pine soaking tubs and a large round tub on an open deck.
 The upper bathhouse is about 100yards from the other two.
 It has one large round tub on an open deck.

 Access